-We recommend you check your tyres at lease every 2 weeks.
+We recommend you check your tyres at least every 2 weeks.

 Maintaining Correct Tyre Pressure.